About Us

-The Association for Criminal Justice Research and Development Ltd (ACJRD Ltd) seeks to promote reform, development and effective operation of the criminal justice system.
+The Association for Criminal Justice Research and Development (ACJRD) seeks to inform the collaborative development of effective evidence-based policy and practice in criminal justice.

 It does so mainly by providing a forum where experienced personnel can discuss ways of working in an informal setting, by promoting study and research in the field of criminal justice and by promoting the highest standards of practice by professionals associated with criminal justice.